Billings Police Department

-The Billings Police Department is a police department in Billings, Montana, the main law enforcement service in Billings, Montana.
-It is the largest city police force in Montana with 162 sworn officers/80 civilian employees covering 41 sqmi and a population of about 115,000.
-The city is divided into nine beats and patrolled by 75 officers.
+The Billings Police Department (BPD) is the primary law enforcement agency in Billings, Montana.
+It is the largest city police force in Montana with 177 sworn officers & 80 civilian employees covering 41 sqmi and a population of about 122,000.
+The city is divided into four police response zones, which are subdivided into 9 police beats.
 Organizationally the department is broken up into the Operations (Patrol) Division and the Investigations Division.
+Specialized units include Special Weapons and Tactics Team (SWAT), Drone Unit, Hostage Negotiators & a Bomb Unit.

 Rank structure and insignia

 History

 Before the Billings Police Department was established, most of the law enforcing was done by the sheriffs office or by vigilantes.
 The Billings Police Department was established in 1902 with about 10 Police officers on duty.
 Most of their jobs were shutting down red light districts and patrolling the streets.
 As the city grew, so did their responsibilities.

 Controversies & Misconduct

 In 2001, the Billings Police Department settled a Racial profiling case for $50,000 with the ACLU.

 Some 28 current and former Billing Police officers filed a lawsuit in January 2009 claiming that the city miscalculated their pay, possibly dating as far back as 1994.

 In October 2012, members of a city/county SWAT deployed a flash grenade in a home they were raiding.
 The device went off and burned a twelve-year-old girl.
 Although the team was looking for a drug-manufacturing lab, they found nothing and made no arrests.
 The child was treated at a local hospital.

 In April 2014, Billings Police officer, Grant Morrison, shot and killed 38 year old Richard Ramirez during a traffic stop in an alley between Fifth Ave.
 S. and State Ave.
 A coroner's inquest found Morrison was justified in the shooting, however the Ramirez family later filed a wrongful death lawsuit which the City of Billings settled with them for $550,000 in lieu of going to trial in a civil case.

 In April 2018, three Billings police officers were disciplined for having sex on city property.